 - Best Website To Book Any Tour in Santorini: GetYourGuide

-- If you are coming on a cruise and you only have a few hrs in Santorini take a guided tour like this one
+- If you are coming on a cruise and you only have a few hours in Santorini, take a guided tour like this one

-- You should definitely visit at least one winery and if you don’t have the time to visit a second one then visit Santowines Winery.
-You can also book a winery tour where a guide will take you around a few wineries and you don’t have to worry about transportation while…winetasting.
+- You should visit at least one winery, and if you don’t have the time to visit a second one, visit Santowines Winery.
+You can also book a winery tour, where a guide will take you around a few wineries, and you don’t have to worry about transportation while…winetasting.

-- You don’t have to pre-book every tour online but if you are visiting during the summer months of June-September then things get sold out and it’s a good idea to have everything booked well in advance.
+- You don’t have to pre-book every tour online, but if you are visiting during the summer months of June-September, things get sold out, and it’s a good idea to have everything booked well in advance.

 Let’s dive in and see the best things you can do while in Santorini: